EskildVeren/summer24/README.md

 ## 24.08 Part 2; Pawns are complicated

 Title says it; Pawns are a hell to program.
 After an hour and a half, I have finally gotten it to work (a bug came to mind while writing that sentence.
 It is now fixed).
 I have to slep on how I want to implement en passant, and I will probably need to rewrite some of my code from this evening (I am not happy with the way two of my if-sentences were nested).
 It is now 23:56, and I will therefore sleep on it.
 OH MY GOD HOW AM I GOING TO DO PAWN PROMOTIONS ON A HTML CANVAS!!!!!!!

+## 26.08; Making two different colors of pieces

+Finally, I have both black and white pieces again.
+After a lot of reasearch, trial and error, I decided to drop SVGs in favor og PNGs.
+I also merged all pieces of the same color into one file, in order to make color changes easier.